thismarioperez/squarespace-project-boilerplate/project_title/README.md

 -

 `npm run deploy`
-> Deploys finalized production ready code to a Production website.
+> Deploys production ready code to a Production website.
 > ** _Make sure your `package.json` file includes `https://PROJECT_URL-production.squarespace.com` as the value for the `production_url` key located under `config`._.
 > ** _This is_ **HIGHLY IMPORTANT!** _Use the wrong URL and you risk deploying code to an incorrect target_.